 Precautions While Using This Medicine:

-It is important that your doctor check your progress at regular visits to make sure that this medicine is working properly and is not causing unwanted effects.
+Your eye doctor will want to examine your eyes at regular visits to make sure that this medicine is working properly and is not causing unwanted effects.

 Side Effects of This Medicine: